^

 Indications Mentovazole

-It is used in the case of rhinopharyngitis, rhinitis, , tracheobronchitis, or lesions of the nasopharynx and nasal mucosa having an inflammatory-infectious nature.
+It is used in cases of nasopharyngitis, rhinitis, tracheobronchitis or inflammatory-infectious lesions of the nasopharynx and nasal mucosa.

 Release form

-The release of the drug is realized in the form of nasal drops.
+The drug is released in the form of nasal drops.

 Dosing and administration

-An adult needs to instill 3-5 drops of the medicine inside each nostril, 3-4 times a day.
-For a child, 1-2 drops are required, with 2-3 times a day.
+An adult needs to instill 3-5 drops of the medicine into each nostril, 3-4 times a day.
+A child needs 1-2 drops, 2-3 times a day.

-You can use the medication in the period of 5-7 days; if necessary, the course of therapy can be extended.
+The medication can be used for a period of 5-7 days; if necessary, the course of therapy can be extended.

 • Application for children

-Not for use on persons under 3 years of age.
+Not for use in children under 3 years of age.

 Contraindications